dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 ![Quad with texture](../../../images/opengl/chapter1/lesson3/quad-with-texture.png)

 ## Transparency in OpenGL
-Well, you must have noticed the black rectangle around the texture.
-If you used another program to check the used texture, it's completely transparent!
+Well, you must have noticed the black corners around the texture.
+If you use another program to check the texture, it's completely transparent!
+So why isn't it rendering like so?
 So why our render are drawing it like it's not?

 Transparency is a really expensive task in computer graphics.
 This is not a reason for you to avoid this feature, but is a reason that OpenGL doesn't enable it